Message Senders

 To enable this option:

-Of course creating the custom endpoint is going to be the most laborious part of implementing this option.
-To help you out we've created a .NET starter project that demonstrates how to handles these types of events and has examples for sending notifications from Mandrill, Sendgrid, and Twilio.
-Check out the payload models for each message type here.
+Creating the custom endpoint is going to be the most laborious part of implementing this option.
+To help you out we've created a .NET starter project that demonstrates how to handles these types of events and has examples for sending notifications from Mailchimp, Sendgrid, and Twilio.
+Check out the payload models for each message type.

 Here are a few other things to keep in mind as you're building your endpoint:

-in the custom URL provided to OrderCloud.
+{messagetype}in the custom URL provided to OrderCloud.
 This lets you define a single message sender configuration that can handle different message types.
-For example the custom url https://my-message-handler/{messagetype}
+For example the custom urlhttps://my-message-handler/{messagetype}that has opted in for anOrderSubmittedandForgottenPasswordmessage type will receive requests to the endpointhttps://my-message-handler/ordersubmittedas well ashttps://my-message-handler/forgottenpassword.If your handler needs elevated permissions to complete its work you may consider defining

-this will grant your endpoint a token for the recipient user that additionally has any elevated roles defined.
-This can help simplify your logic especially if your handler is a one-off serverless function for example.ConfigData
+ElevatedRolesthis will grant your endpoint a token for the recipient user that additionally has any elevated roles defined.
+This can help simplify your logic especially if your handler is a one-off serverless function for example.Like most other entities in OrderCloud, Message Senders come with extended properties which you can use to store business specific data to drive custom behavior.
+Please note that xp will come through as

 username | Username |